HiGraph: A Large-Scale Hierarchical Graph Dataset for Malware Analysis: Empirical Analysis

 \subsection{Structural Comparison of Malicious and Benign Graphs}

-Our analysis of structural metrics, depicted in Figure~\ref{fig:structural_comparisons_overall}, reveals distinct patterns that differentiate malicious and benign applications.
+Our analysis of structural metrics, depicted in Figure~\ref{fig:structural_comparisons_overall}, reveals distinct patterns that differentiate malicious and benign applications across both summary statistics (top row) and joint distributions (bottom row).

-On the Function Call Graph (FCG) level, malware exhibits higher average and maximum PageRank values (Figure~\ref{fig:fcg_pagerank}).
+On the Function Call Graph (FCG) level, malware exhibits higher average and maximum PageRank values (Figure~\ref{fig:structural_comparisons_overall}b).
 This indicates that malicious applications feature more influential functions and a more centralized overall architecture, where certain functions act as critical hubs for control flow or obfuscation.

-On the Control Flow Graph (CFG) level, malware samples show higher node degrees (Figure~\ref{fig:cfg_degree}) and elevated cyclomatic complexity (Figure~\ref{fig:cfg_complexity}).
+On the Control Flow Graph (CFG) level, malware samples show higher node degrees (Figure~\ref{fig:structural_comparisons_overall}c) and elevated cyclomatic complexity (Figure~\ref{fig:structural_comparisons_overall}d).
 These characteristics point to more intricate conditional logic within individual functions.
-The presence of exceptionally high maximum values for these metrics suggests that malicious code not only is more complex on average but also contains specific, highly convoluted functions designed for obfuscation or to implement sophisticated malicious behaviors.
+The presence of exceptionally high maximum values for these metrics suggests that malicious code not only is more complex on average but also contains specific, highly convoluted functions; investigating whether these correspond to obfuscation or to sophisticated payload logic is left to future work.

-Collectively, these findings show that malicious software possesses more complex and centralized graph structures at both the inter-procedural (FCG) and intra-procedural (CFG) levels.
-The maximum values of these metrics, in particular, serve as strong indicators of malicious intent.